red-hat-storage/gluster-test-drive-docs/docs/gluster-module-4.md

 -rw-rw-r--.
 2 gluster gluster 2.5M Nov 10 14:17 ecfile5
 </code></div>

+Each one of these files in a fragment of the file created at the client combined with the parity data required to calculate the reassembly of the file.

+Note that the file types here are `data` instead of `ASCII text`.

 ```bash
 file /rhgs/brick_xvdd/ecvol/mydir/ecfile0
 ```

 ``/rhgs/brick_xvdd/ecvol/mydir/ecfile0: data``

+### Test Disperse Volume Resilliency

+Choose any 2 of the gluster nodes other than rhgs1 (rhgs2 through rhgs6), and stop all gluster processes on those nodes. *In the example here, we have chosen nodes rhgs2 and rhgs5.*

 ```bash
 for i in 2 5; do ssh root@rhgs$i "systemctl stop glusterd.service; pkill glusterfs; pkill glusterfsd"; done
 ```

+Take a look at the volume now with the `gstatus` tool.
+You will notice it is marked as `UNHEALTHY` and `DEGRADED`.

 ```bash
 sudo gstatus -w -v ecvol